orbcode/orbuculum/README.md

 the gdb session with the 'monitor traceswo xxxx' command.
 For a TTL Serial device its set by the Orbuculum command line.
-Segger devices can normally work faster, but no experimentation has yet been done to find their max limits, which are probably dependent on the specific JLink you are using.
+Segger devices can normally work faster, but no experimentation has yet been done to find their max limits, which are probably it's dependent on the specific JLink you are using.
+JLink-Pro and JTrace devices appear to work up to 50MHz.
+YMMV.

 When using parallel trace you are limited by the capabilities of the FPGA configuration and the speed you can get data off the chip.
 The current maximum speed supported for the